Shylmysten/FEND-Arcade-game/README.md

 ## How To Play

-Simply point your browser to https://shylmysten.github.io/FEND-Arcade-game/
+Simply point your browser to https://shylmysten.github.io/FEND-Arcade-game/ or clone this repository: https://github.com/Shylmysten/FEND-Arcade-game.git or you can download the entire game to your computer in a [zip file](https://github.com/Shylmysten/FEND-Arcade-game/archive/master.zip).
+Unzip the contents and navigate to the directory you unzipped the file in, and open the index.html file in your browser

  - When the page finishes loading, the game is ready to play
  - The object is to reach the water without being hit by any bugs.